olpeh/olpeh.github.io/_posts/2021-02-02-conventions-dont-matter.md

 ## What Works for Your Team

 How are the conventions agreed on in your team?
 How do you document your conventions?
 What has been the most challenging topic to agree on?
 I would be interested to know that.
-You can reach out to me on [Twitter: @0lpeh](https://twitter.com/0lpeh/){:target="\_blank"}{:rel="noopener noreferrer"} or any other way that suits you best.
+You can reach out to me on [Twitter: @0lpeh](https://twitter.com/0lpeh/){:target="\_blank"}{:rel="noopener noreferrer"} via DM or [by commenting on this Twitter thread](https://twitter.com/0lpeh/) or in any other way that suits you best.